soney/skulpt/README.md

 Skulpt is a Javascript implementation of Python 2.x.
 Python that runs in your browser!
 Python that runs on your iPad!
 Its being used several projects including, [Interactive Python Textbooks](http://interactivepython.org) -- You can see skulpt in action there.
 Try out [some turtle graphics examples](http://interactivepython.org/runestone/static/thinkcspy/PythonTurtle/InstancesAHerdofTurtles.html) to see Skulpt in action.

+The RunestoneInteractive Fork of skulpt contains integrations and modules to make skulpt work with features of Runestone Interactive that would not make sense to keep in the general distribution of Skulpt.  for example

+* the GUI version of the unittest module
+* the pythonds package of data structures

 [![Build Status](https://travis-ci.org/skulpt/skulpt.png)](https://travis-ci.org/skulpt/skulpt)

 ## Origins